 This allows the recognition of good training and is a driver for improvement in training where problems are identified.
-You can see a complete version of the questions that are posed (PDF 324kb).
+You can see a complete version of the questions that are posed.
 The form is a part of the RCOG training matrix and gains validity through its high response rate.

-The questions on the survey were developed and are reviewed each year by the Training Evaluation Committee which reports to the Specialty Education Advisory Committee (SEAC).
+The questions on the survey are developed and reviewed each year by the Training Evaluation Committee which reports to the Specialty Education Advisory Committee (SEAC).
 The committee has representation and input from SEAC and the Trainees’ Committee.

 The committee has been working on the data analysis and has developed a number of indicators (which mirrors the methodology of the GMC survey).
-These indicators combine the response to a number of questions and the details of how the indicators are calculated can be found in the TEF guidance (PDF 826kb).
+These indicators combine the response to a number of questions.

 The indicators are: